top of page

 Vertical gardens need to be watered more often since they dry out fast.
 Set up a drip irrigation system or irrigate by hand.
 Apply organic fertilizers to your plants about every 15–20 days.
 Water-retaining crystals or mulch is a good way for those just starting to save water and needing to water less.

-Maintenance Tips for Healthy Growth
+Vertical Garden Maintenance Tips for Healthy Growth

-Cost of Vertical Garden Setup in India
+Vertical Garden Setup Cost in India

 The cost is determined by how big it is and how it is built.